G-Naik/cupon-generator/README.md

-Features
+# Cupons Search Web App

-Search Coupons: Enter a brand name to search for available coupons.
+The Cupons Search web application allows users to search for coupons by entering a brand name.
+It displays coupons related to the brand entered by the user.
+This simple application helps users find discounts and deals quickly.

-Display Coupons: Matching coupons are displayed below the search form.
+## Features

-Case-Insensitive Search: The search is not case-sensitive, so it works with any letter casing.
+- *Search Cupons:* Enter a brand name and click "Search" to find coupons for that brand.
-Error Handling: Alerts inform users about errors, such as network issues during data retrieval.
+- *Display Cupons:* View the found coupons on the screen.

-Clean Code: The code is structured using modern JavaScript features for readability and maintainability.
+## Technologies Used

-Usage
+- *HTML:* Used for structuring the web page.

-Enter a brand name in the search input field.
+- *CSS:* Provides styling to make the app visually appealing.
-Click the "Search" button to find coupons for the specified brand.
+- *JavaScript:* Adds interactivity to the application.
-Coupons matching the brand are displayed below the search form.
+- *Fetch API:* Used to make asynchronous HTTP requests to fetch coupon data.

-Error messages will be displayed if there are issues with the search.
+## How to Use

-Note: The "Copy" feature may be added in the future to copy coupon codes.
+1. Clone this repository to your local machine.

-Styling
+2. Open the `index.html` file in a web browser.

-Basic CSS styling is provided and can be customized in the styles.css file.
+3. Enter a brand name in the input field and click the "Search" button.

-The focus outline around the input field has been customized.
-Please consider accessibility when making further changes.
+4. View the coupons related to the entered brand in the results section.